-I love anything with puff pastry.
+I love anything with puff pastry, and these quick and easy chocolate pecan twists are no exception.
 Last Thanksgiving, I had just discovered Half Baked Harvest on Instagram.
 Thanksgiving was the perfect time to discover her.
 She has so many wonderful recipes.
 The one that I had to absolutely make were her Bacon Cheddar Twists.
 Bacon.
 Cheddar.
 Puff Pastry.
 You better believe I put that on my appetizer menu.
 They were so amazing, that they will now be served every Thanksgiving dinner.

 I’ve had pecan twists on my list of things to bake for a while now, but the other week I got to thinking about those twists, and I decided I really wanted a sweeter version of the Bacon Cheddar Twists.
 I decided that I needed to add chocolate to the pecan twists that I had in mind originally and then wrap it all up in puff pastry instead of a biscuity dough.
 So I did just that.

 I was incredibly happy with the outcome.
 The pastry is flakey and then add melty chocolate to that with the crunch of pecans, yum!
-But, to make it even better, I decided to dip them in some caramel sauce that I just happened to have in the fridge.
+To make it even better, I decided to dip the chocolate pecan twists in some caramel sauce that I just happened to have in the fridge.
 I hurried down to my husband to taste test, and when I came back up I discovered my kids had devoured every last twist.
 If that doesn’t speak for a good recipe, I don’t know what does.

 Granted, these are a sweet puff pastry, but I wouldn’t serve them as a complete dessert.
 These feel more like an appetizer to me than a decadent dessert.
 They aren’t overly sweet which is great when you aren’t wanting something sweet.
 If you do want to serve them as a dessert, I would also have something else to go along with it such as ice cream, pot de creme, panna cotta, or something else that’s creamy.